ablestack/reactive-domain-objects/TECHNICAL.md

 ### Targeted Node Options

 Targeted Node Options provide configuration data for specific source nodes.
-The primary use case for this is telling the graphSynchronizer how to instantiate the Domain Model objects.
-This is required for every Domain Model object that is contained in a parent collection (so that new Domain Models can be added dynamically to reflect changes in the corresponding source collection node)
+The primary use case for this is telling the graphSynchronizer how to instantiate the RDOs.
+This is required for every RDO that is contained in a parent collection (so that new RDOs can be added dynamically to reflect changes in the corresponding source collection node)

 ### Matchers